jogold/cloudstructs/README.md

 * [`SlackEvents`](src/slack-events) Send Slack events to Amazon EventBridge
 * [`SlackTextract`](src/slack-textract) Extract text from images posted to Slack using Amazon Textract.
 The extracted text is posted in a thread under the image and gets indexed!
+* [`StaticWebsite`](src/static-website) A CloudFront static website hosted on S3 with HTTPS redirect and backend configuration saved to the bucket.